datascience65a-glitch/bpd-overtime-analysis/README.md

 ## Models:
 Data was split into X and Y dataset.
 X columns represent the input(The numerical columns other than OVERTIME) and Y column represent the output(OVERTIME).
 Then models were used:
-- XGBoost will be the main model to be used with results mean absolute error: $2756.10 and r^2 score = 0.820.
+- XGBoost will be the main model to be used with results mean absolute error: $2756.10 and $r^2$ score = 0.820.
 Additionally, there are more models that are going to be used those are:
-    - Random Forest Regressor with R2 score = 0.813 and mean absolute error:$2838.64
+    - Random Forest Regressor with $R^2$ score = 0.813 and mean absolute error:$2838.64
-   - Linear Regression with R2 score = 0.709 and mean absolute error:$4420.76
+   - Linear Regression with $R^2$ score = 0.709 and mean absolute error:$4420.76
-There are shape value explainer also added to visualize which inputs are important thereby affecting the output.
+- There are shape value explainers also added to visualize which inputs are important thereby affecting the output.
 Additionally clustering was done among officers using KMeans based on pay patterns .
 We have also summarized the clustering analysis.

 ## Goals achieved: